BlankTiger/hm/README.md

 ## Overview

-`hm` (Home Manager) helps you manage your dotfiles and system configurations by:
+`hm` helps you manage your dotfiles and system configurations by:

 1. Copying or symlinking configuration files from a source directory to their target locations
 2. Installing, uninstalling, and upgrading packages based on instruction files